13 Sep Managing hormonal behaviour

 How to Manage Hormonal Behaviour

-• Do not feed warm soft foods as this replicates the regurgitation that happens between mates.
+- Do not feed warm soft foods as this replicates the regurgitation that happens between mates (unless your bird is on a specific diet which requires it).

-• Do not offer foods out of your mouth.
+- Do not offer foods out of your mouth, under any circumstances due to bacteria.

-• Remove any nesting materials such as blankets, paper towel, newspaper, toilet roll, pillowcases, parrot tepees ect. and stop cavity seeking.
+- Remove any nesting materials such as blankets, paper towel, newspaper, toilet roll, parrot tepees etc., and discourage cavity seeking.
 Keep draws closed, keep your parrot away from piles of laundry, and dark hidey-holes.

-• Be extremely careful where you pet your bird.
+- Be extremely careful where you stroke your bird.
 REMEMBER!
-You should only be petting your bird on the head and feet, NOWHERE ELSE as this will trigger hormonal behaviour.
+You should only be petting your bird on the head and feet, NOWHERE ELSE as this can trigger hormonal behaviour.

 DO NOT punish your bird for expressing hormonal behaviours.
 Hormonal behaviours are normal in sexually mature birds and the expression of hormonal behaviours in springtime should be expected.
 Hormonal behaviours should therefore be either deterred or ignored, punishing your bird will only add to their confusion and frustration.